Same Day Shipping Satisfaction Guarantee Free UPS 2nd Day Air on orders over $150

 • Best for peptides that require multiple doses.

-Bacteriostatic Water vs Sterile Water for Peptides: Key Differences
+Bacteriostatic vs Sterile Water for Peptides: Key Differences

 At first, sterile water and bacteriostatic water look the same.
 Both come in clear vials.
 Both are used to mix peptides.
 But they work in different ways.

-Sterile water is pure water with no preservative.
+Sterile water is pure water without preservatives.
 It is safe and clean, but it must be used once and then thrown away.
 Bacteriostatic water has a small amount of benzyl alcohol.
-This slows down bacterial growth and allows the vial to be used for many doses.
+This slows bacterial growth, allowing the vial to be used for multiple doses.

 Here is a simple comparison: